laravel/spark-docs/teams.md

         use CanJoinTeams;
     }

-After registration, your users will be able to create additional teams from their account dashboard; however, you can disable the creation of additional teams by adding the following to the `booted` method of your `SparkServiceProvicer`:
+After registration, your users will be able to create additional teams from their account dashboard; however, you can disable the creation of additional teams by adding the following to the `booted` method of your `SparkServiceProvider`:

     Spark::noAdditionalTeams();